SmartHealthX/ProstaTD/README.md

 - ⭕️ Release track ID annotations
 - ⭕️ Release raw LabelMe JSON files and annotation tool for visualization

+## Usage Restrictions
+The dataset and its annotations are intended for academic research purposes only and must not be used for commercial purposes.
+If the dataset is used to train models or LLMs, the output must include a warning prompt stating that the results are generated based on experimental data and should not be used for actual surgical environment without further validation.
+Additionally, these models must be used under human supervision to ensure safety and accuracy.

 ## License
 This repository is available for non-commercial scientific research purposes as defined in the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).